Understand your competitors

 You could ask for a price list or enquire what an off-the-shelf item might cost and if there's a discount for volume.
 This will give you an idea at which point a competitor will discount and at what volume.

-Phone and face-to-face contacts will also give you an idea of the style of the company, the quality of their literature and the initial impressions they make on customers.
+Phone and face-to-face contacts will also give you an idea of the style of the company, the quality of its literature and the initial impressions they makes on customers.

 At the same time, make sure that you are competing fairly and do not behave in an anti-competitive fashion.
 Fixing prices or agreeing not to compete is illegal.
 This includes activities with a price-fixing effect, such as discussing your pricing plans with competitors.